microsoft/EdgeML/tools/SeeDot/README.md

                               1) Accuracy ('acc'):                The accuracy of prediction will be used as a metric for correctness.
 (A maximising metric).

                               2) Disagreement Count ('disagree'): The correctness will be measured against the floating-point code's output.
 (A minimising metric).
-                              3) Reduced Disagreement Count ('red_disagree'): The correctness will be measured against the floating-point code's output only when the output matches the correct labels.
+                              3) Reduced Disagreement Count ('red_disagree'): The correctness will be measured against the floating-point code's output only when the output matches the correct label.
 (A minimising metric).
                            (Default: 'acc')

   -n,   --numOutputs       Number of outputs (e.g., classification problems have only 1 output, i.e., the class label)